magnetikonline/sass-structure/README.md

 The key things to note here are:
 - Heavy use of variables, which would be defined in the projects [config](#config) file.
-- All base class names have a prefix of pageheader, matching the scss file name - `.pageheader` and `.pageheader-navigationitem`, using a single dash for sub-naming of classes within a module.
+- All base class names have a prefix matching that of the module/scss filename (`.pageheader` and `.pageheader-navigationitem`), using a single dash for namespacing of sub-classes within the module.
 - Using [child combinator](http://css-tricks.com/child-and-sibling-selectors/) selectors where possible to control targeting of styles.
 I typically never go deeper than three levels of nesting to keep things flatter and reduce complex CSS rule chains, hence why the styles for `.pageheader-navigationitem` are their own base class name rather than defined under `.navigationarea`.
-- All comments using the C style syntax (won't be outputted to generated CSS).
-Base level comments are written like `// -- module item name --`, I find the dashes help with visual separation.
+- Comments using C style syntax (won't be outputted to generated CSS).
+Base level comments are written as `// -- module item name --` since I find the dashes help with visual separation.
 - Variables and placeholder selectors that are used solely within this module are named in a consistent format of `$mModuleName_variableName` to avoid clashes with other parts of the Sass project.

 ### Components